 Bristol Myers Squibb updates this sustainability website at least annually.
 The reporting period for this website is calendar year 2017.
 This website includes data from our research and development, manufacturing and distribution facilities around the world, including joint ventures, subsidiaries and leased facilities in which Bristol Myers Squibb employees work.
 In the case of safety, we also include data from Bristol Myers Squibb's administrative and sales offices worldwide.
 The scope of Bristol Myers Squibb’s report does not include sustainability performance data from external organizations or activities over which the company has limited control or influence (e.g., suppliers, contractors and customers).
 However, we are tracking carbon emissions from air miles flown and working with a number of vendors on opportunities to reduce our waste and carbon footprint.
 Unless otherwise noted, the reported data are from 2016 through 2017.

 Bristol Myers Squibb worked with internal and external stakeholders to prioritize the topics within this report.

 In 2015, our former diabetes business was divested and our Mt.
-Vernon, Indiana facility was transferred to AstraZeneca.
-Also in 2015, our Carter Road facility in Hopewell, New Jersey and a new office in Tampa, Florida were added to the network.
-Our new office building on Princeton Pike, in Lawrence Township, New Jersey was added in 2016.
-In 2017 we divested our manufacturing facility in Swords, Ireland, along with our facilities in Bothell, Washington and Bloomsbury, New Jersey.
-In 2018 we vacated our research and development facility in Wallingford, Connecticut and our offices in Plainsboro, New Jersey.
-Our new research and development facility in Cambridge, Massachusetts opened in the fourth quarter of 2018.
+Vernon, Indiana, facility was transferred to AstraZeneca.
+Also in 2015, a new office building in Tampa, Florida, was added to the network.
+Our office building on Princeton Pike, in Lawrence Township, New Jersey, was added in 2016.
+In 2017, we divested our manufacturing facility in Swords, Ireland, along with our facilities in Bothell, Washington, and Bloomsbury, New Jersey.
+In 2018, we vacated our research and development facility in Wallingford, Connecticut, and our offices in Plainsboro, New Jersey.
+Our new research and development facility in Cambridge, Massachusetts, opened in the fourth quarter of 2018.